seandstewart/bardly/pending/roman/titus-andronicus/uncut.md

 I blush to think upon this ignomy.

 **AARON**
-Why, there’s the privilege your beauty bears:
+Why, there's the privilege your beauty bears:
 Fie, treacherous hue, that will betray with blushing
 The close enacts and counsels of the heart!
-Here’s a young lad framed of another leer:
+Here's a young lad framed of another leer:
 Look, how the black slave smiles upon the father,
-As who should say ‘Old lad, I am thine own.’
+As who should say 'Old lad, I am thine own.'
 He is your brother, lords, sensibly fed
 Of that self-blood that first gave life to you,
-And from that womb where you imprison’d were
+And from that womb where you imprison'd were
 He is enfranchised and come to light:
 Nay, he is your brother by the surer side,
 Although my seal be stamped in his face.